General Practice in Corbridge

 Education and training

 We have been a teaching practice continuously since 1982 and usually have an attached full-time GP registrar, with the undergraduate and postgraduate education of medical and nursing students frequently ongoing.
 We are strongly committed to the personal and professional development of all members of the practice team.
-Dr Dykins, Dr Hudson and Dr Parkin are the lead trainers within the practice for the Northumberland Vocational Training Scheme.
+Dr Dykins and Dr Parkin are the lead trainers within the practice for the Northumberland Vocational Training Scheme.
 Currently Dr Dykins trains our part-time innovative GPStRs who usually combine their GP training with academic research.
 Dr Stanley and Dr Barker provide mentoring and teaching for our Foundation Year 2 doctors and Dr Willins and Dr Stanley oversee the teaching programme for the 3rd year and final year medical students, utilising all the members of the team in order to deliver this.

 We are a GMS (General Medical Services) practice working under contract to NHS England and participating in the Northumberland Clinical Comissioning Group.
 The practice is represented on the West Northumberland CCG Group by Dr Neil Stanley.

 The practice has been rated by CQC as Outstanding (March 2016) and consistently performs well against QOF indicators averaging 98.6% of points in recent years.

 We have a wide mix of patients.
 One third of Corbridge patients are pensioners and we have a higher than average population of over 80s.
 We oversee the medical care in five care homes within the practice area.
 Corbridge itself has a number of well kept housing estates many with younger families and we have a large farming community who are mostly independent and extremely considerate.
 As a consequence of this however, home visits serve an important role for our practice population and this has an impact upon our workload.